Can you use Aloe Vera to get rid of wrinkles and fine lines?

 - 1 bottle of mineral water

-Peel the cucumber and put in a blender to make a paste, and then strain all the juice from it onto a bowl.
+Peel the cucumber and put it in a blender to make a paste, and then strain all the juice from it into a bowl.

 Add 1 tbsp of aloe gel and 2 teaspoons of rosewater and mix well.
 Now, transfer this “juice” into a spray bottle and add the mineral water.